peterlazzarino/react-adaptive-image/README.md

 # Requirements

-Images hosted on a server or in a CMS that allows for resizing based on URL parameters.
+For dynamic resizing, you must have an server or CMS that allows for resizing based on URL parameters.

 Some open source libraries that do this out of the box.